MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 - Sharing desktop flows with SharePoint cloud actions isn't supported.
 Co-owners won't be able to run such desktop flows unless they overwrite the connection references with their own. **Users** with read access are unable to run such flows.

 - DLPs that include SharePoint cloud actions aren't enforced within desktop flows.
 During preview, machine administrators can disable the SharePoint actions by modifying the [appropriate registry setting](../governance.md#prevent-power-automate-for-desktop-from-running-flows-containing-cloud-connectors).

+- Refrain from modifying a response’s properties directly as it may lead to an erroneous state after future updates.
+Instead, opt for storing the properties you want to utilize (from the response retrieved) directly into separate variables.

 ## Why should I use SharePoint actions inside desktop flows instead of cloud flows?